datadryad/dryad-app/app/views/layouts/_help.html.md

 - Usage Notes : Any technical or methodological information that may help others determine how the data may be properly reused
 - Funding Information : Name of the funding organization that supported creation of the resource, including applicable grant number(s)
 - Related Works : Use this field to indicate other resources that are associated with the data.
 Examples include publications, other datasets, etc.
--  Location information : Include the geo-corridinates or name of the location where your data were generated or the location that is the focus of your research
+-  Location information : Include the geo-coordinates or name of the location where your data were generated or the location that is the focus of your research

 ##  Upload Basics
 Here is some basic information on uploading datasets.
 See FAQs section below for more details.